 The Company's exposure to foreign currency risk primarily arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable (including related parties), short-term borrowings, and accounts payable (including related parties), that are denominated in USD.
-A weakening (strengthening) of 5% of the NTD against the USD as of December 31, 2023 and 2022, would have increased or decreased the net profit before income tax by \$420,829 thousand and \$296,984 thousand, respectively.
+A weakening (strengthening) of 5% of the NTD against the USD as of December 31, 2024 and 2023, would have increased or decreased the net profit before income tax for the years ended December 31, 2024 and 2023 by \$498,184 thousand and \$420,829 thousand, respectively.
 The analysis was performed on the same basis for comparative years.